vuejs/docs/src/guide/best-practices/performance.md

   - When using a build step, templates are pre-compiled so we don't need to ship the Vue compiler to the browser.
 This saves **14kb** min+gzipped JavaScript and avoids the runtime compilation cost.

+- Be cautious of size when introducing new dependencies!
+In real world applications, bloated bundles are most often a result of introducing heavy dependencies without realizing it.

+  - If using a build step, prefer dependencies that offer ES module formats and are tree-shaking-friendly.
+For example, prefer `lodash-es` over `lodash`.

+  - Check a dependency's size and evaluate whether it is worth the functionality it provides.
+Note if the dependency is tree-shaking-friendly, the actual size increase will depend on the APIs you actually import from it.
+Tools like [bundle.js.org](https://bundle.js.org/) can be used for quick checks, but measuring with your actual build setup will always be the most accurate.

 - If you are using Vue primarily for progressive enhancement and prefer to avoid a build step, consider using [petite-vue](https://github.com/vuejs/petite-vue) (only **6kb**) instead.

 ### Code Splitting